 Early-flowering iris are a beautiful but underused spring bulb.
 Nicola Oakey, Trainee Horticultural Journalist at 'The Garden' explores some of the exciting new plants available

 The first flowers of spring bring a great sense of anticipation for the coming seasons.
-Daffodils and snowdrops are the usual suspects, although for gardeners looking for something equally as cheerful and easy to grow, Iris could be the answer.
-Avid breeders have been creating dramatic cultivars with flower colours ranging from yellow and browns to speckled blues.
+Daffodils and snowdrops are the usual suspects, although for gardeners looking for something equally as cheerful and easy to grow, irises could be the answer.
+Avid breeders have been creating dramatic cultivars with flower colours ranging from yellows and browns to speckled blues.
 Many of these exciting new cultivars are available in autumn for gardeners to plant and enjoy the following spring.

 Iris ‘Eye Catcher’